America's Car Museum: History

 From the mezzanine level, main level, and outside patio, there are views of Downtown Tacoma, Thea Foss Waterway, Commencement Bay, and the Olympic Mountains.
-Outside the museum is a 3 acre courtyard and clubhouse for car clubs.
-The outdoor area is suitable for hosting car shows, auctions, swap meets, car club events, new car launches, and a concours d'Elegance.
+The outdoor show field is suitable for hosting car shows, auctions, swap meets, car club events, new car launches, and a concours d'Elegance.

-The museum has had "Club Auto" satellite locations in Tacoma, Kirkland, Washington, and Lakewood, Colorado.
+The museum has had "Club Auto" satellite locations in Tacoma, Washington, Kirkland, Washington, and Lakewood, Colorado.

-Donors and sponsors
+Management

+Funding

-The projected cost of the museum is $100 million.
+The projected cost of the museum was $100 million.
 Harold LeMay's wife, Nancy LeMay, donated $15 million to the museum.
 The land donated to the museum by the City of Tacoma is estimated to be worth $17 million.

 The American Automobile Association (AAA) of Washington made the largest corporate donation to date with its 2008 commitment of $1.6 million.

-Other major museum sponsors are Bonhams, Boeing, The News Tribune, and State Farm Insurance.
+Other major museum sponsors are Bonhams, Napa Auto Parts, Boeing, The News Tribune, and State Farm Insurance.
 Other donors include various car collectors, auto clubs and citizens worldwide.

-The architect for the museum is the Los Angeles–based firm LARGE architecture.
-JTM Construction of Seattle was the general contractor for the museum.
+Attendance

+In 2012, the first year the museum opened, 133,500 people visited.
+90,000 people visited the museum in 2024.